crawlwp/mihdan-index-now/readme.txt

 See the documentation available from each search engine for more details about IndexNow.

 == Changelog ==

+= 2.6.5 =
+* Made Bing IndexNow default.
+* Change many of the plugin text to English.

 = 2.6.4 (12.01.2024) =
 * Fixed security issue